amsk1982/techniqueforlife/content/shadow-work.md

 **Online:**  Sessions can be held on Zoom, Skype or Wire.

-The first session is 1.5 hours long, subsequently they can be of a length mutually agreed, minimum 1 hour.
+The first session is split into two 'sittings', each of 1.5 hours long, subsequently they can be of a length mutually agreed, minimum 1 hour.

-I work on a sliding scale hourly rate and ask you to communicate at the time of booking what you are able to pay between £40 - £90 per hour.
+I work on a sliding scale hourly rate and ask you to communicate at the time of booking what you are able to pay between £45 - £95 per hour.
 Packages are available when buying several sessions at a time, lowering the cost of each individual session.
 I offer a very limited number of sessions each month on an agreed-donation basis to those who are unable to to pay the minimum rate.

 ![](/uploads/bethanevansoutdoorsml.jpg)

+If you are based in Devon in or around Totnes, Dartington, the South Hams, Torquay & Paignton, Newton Abbot, Exeter or Plymouth it will be easy to get to an in-person Shadow Work session.
+Also from Bristol, Taunton, Tiverton and many places in Cornwall which are near train stations.